ninegua/lambda-viewer/README.md

 lambda-viewer
 =============

-"Learn You a Lambda, a Haskell Tutorial" is a set of articles that shows you how to build an online [Lambda Viewer], step by step.
+"Learn You a Lambda, a Haskell Tutorial" is a series that shows you how to build an online [Lambda Viewer], step by step.
+It is meant to be a supplement material to beginners who are already learning Haskell and/or Lambda Calculus from other sources.

 Each chapter will be written in both Chinese and English, completed with exercises and sample programs.